Designers: Peter Lee, Rodney Thompson

 See schedule for Heat times

-The top finisher in the final will receive a plaque.
+The top two finishers in the final will receive a plaque.

 During the three heats, 3- and 4-player games will be played with 4-player games preferred.
 There will be no 2- or 5-player games during the heats.